 For over 6 months, I have been using MXL V67G for my YouTube channel.
-The mic has been a great helped.
+The mic has been a great help.
 When I started looking for new microphones, the first thing I did was google.
 I searched for along time.
 I was short on money and wanted something good.

 Now, I believe that there are some creators or singers who are in my category, and the blog post is all about this condenser microphone.
 The blog post is about MXL V67G condenser microphone review and tests.